 What to do if you think you might have ADHD

-Talk to someone you like and trust.
+If you think you might have ADHD, talk to someone you like and trust.
 This could be a teacher, a relative, a counsellor or one of your friends.

 Talk to your GP.
 Tell them how you’re feeling and they can suggest ways to help.
 They may offer to refer you to Child and Adolescent Mental Health Services (CAMHS).